 Scholarship applications with missing documents will not be considered.

 Applications are reviewed on a first-come, first-served basis until all 75 spots are filled.
 Therefore, students are encouraged to apply early for consideration.

-Students in this scholarship program will receive support services from the First Generation Freshmen office for the full duration of their time at Seminole State.
+Students in this scholarship program will receive support services from the First Generation Program office for the full duration of their time at Seminole State.

 Scholarship Renewal Requirements for 2023-24

 Scholarship recipients will be granted up to one additional one-year scholarship toward their degree provided the student meets the following criteria:

 - Enroll in a minimum of 6 credits per term, maintain a College GPA of 2.0 or higher and complete 67% of all courses attempted